NCIP/gdc-docs/docs/API/Users_Guide/Submission.md

 ## Deleting Entities

 The `entities` endpoint can also be used to delete entities.
 This is accomplished using a DELETE request to the endpoint, specifying the entity's UUID.
-If a entity cannot be deleted because it is linked to child entities, the GDC Submission API will respond with an error providing a list of entities that must be deleted prior to deleting the subject entity.
+If an entity cannot be deleted because it is linked to child entities, the GDC Submission API will respond with an error providing a list of entities that must be deleted prior to deleting the subject entity.

 A subgraph (a parent along with all of its child entities) can be deleted in a single transaction by passing a comma-separated list of UUIDs to the `entities` endpoint.